ECAM-2023/jira-connector/README.md

 postgresql: [postgresql-install] (305 Mo)

-After installing the installer this is what you will see:
+After installing the installer, open it and this is what you will see:

 ![install_main_page]

+Click on Next/suivant

+![install_components]

+by default all are selected but if you don't want some, unmark them

+![install_repository]

+Click on Next/suivant if you choose default configuration

+![install_repo_data]

+Click on Next/suivant if you choose default configuration

+![install_mdp]

+choose a password for the database

+![install_port]

+you should let the default port and click on Next/suivant

+![install_language]

+choose the language for the database

+![install_summary]

+Click on Next/suivant

+![install_almost]

+Click on Next/suivant

+![install_installation]

+wait for the installation to finish

+![install_end]

+choose if you want to unmark and then click on Finish.

+You have installed postgresql, to open and configure see the documentation below.

 OS : Windows 10/11 (Lower versions might not work)